-Sheena Gill and Marie Chalmers, Founders of Chalmers Gems talk about all thing pearls!
+Sheena Gill and Marie Chalmers, Founders of Chalmers Gems talk about all things Pearls!

-Marie: My love affair with Pearls began on one of my many gemstone forays into the heart of India.
-As a diamond expert going about my sourcing, it was a rare day in India when someone did not mention pearls – they somehow seem synonymous with the grandeur associated (quite correctly in my view) with diamonds.
-Hyderabad, in the province of Telangana, has been known as the City of Pearls for centuries, even though it is landlocked.
-This most phenomenal of places, under Nazim rule, became the centre for excellence in pearl processing and trading with vast quantities of these gems passing through the city at a rate of knots, from various sources, such as Ceylon & the Persian Gulf, with thousands upon thousands of people in this city, one way or another, involved in the pearl trade, and so, it became the largest pearl drilling centre in the world.
-Seeing a seed pearl drilled by hand by one of these highly skilled crafts- people is truly astonishing.
+Marie: My love affair with Pearls began on one of my many Gemstone forays into the heart of India.
+As a Diamond expert going about my sourcing, it was a rare day in India when someone did not mention Pearls – they somehow seem synonymous with Diamonds’ grandeur (quite correctly, in my view).
+In the province of Telangana, Hyderabad has been known as the City of Pearls for centuries, even though it is landlocked.
+This most phenomenal of places, under Nazim rule, became the centre for excellence in Pearl processing and trading, with vast quantities of these Gems passing through the city at a rate of knots from various sources, such as Ceylon and the Persian Gulf, with thousands upon thousands of people in this city, one way or another, involved in the Pearl trade, and so, it became the largest Pearl drilling centre in the world.
+Seeing a seed Pearl drilled by hand by one of these highly skilled craftspeople is truly astonishing.

-However, whilst still an incredibly large pearl processing and trading area, Hyderabad has passed their market-leading baton off to the Chinese where not surprisingly they are now the largest commercial pearl producers in the world.
-Hyderabad still reigns as the mother to diamonds as at one point it possessed the only known diamond mines in the world (Golkonda) & was home to the Koh-i-Noor diamond!
-Sorry, I digress, back to pearls!
+However, whilst still an incredibly large Pearl processing and trading area, Hyderabad has passed its market-leading baton off to the Chinese, who are now the largest commercial Pearl producers in the world.
+Hyderabad still reigns as the mother to Diamonds as, at one point, it possessed the only known diamond mines in the world (Golkonda) & was home to the Koh-i-Noor diamond!
+Sorry, I digress; back to Pearls!

 Are The Molluscs Well Cared For?

-My most recent visit to a Pearl farm, before we were all besieged by travel restrictions, resulted in the most incredible first-hand insights into the farming of cultured pearls.
-My host, Zhang Wei at his Freshwater Farm in Zhejiang, China (see top picture) was supremely dili- gent in his quest to help me further understand these tiny miracles of nature, and I was just as keen to understand the process and bust some of the myths surrounding the cultivation of pearls such as does the mollusc die once the pearl is removed?
+Before we were all besieged by travel restrictions, my most recent visit to a Pearl farm resulted in the most incredible first-hand insights into the farming of Cultured Pearls.
+My host, Zhang Wei, at his Freshwater Farm in Zhejiang, China (see the below picture), was supremely diligent in his quest to help me further understand these tiny miracles of nature, and I was just as keen to understand the process and bust some of the myths surrounding the cultivation of Pearls such as does the mollusc die once the Pearl is removed?

-I have bought millions of £’s worth of gemstones in my career and it often surprised me when I have been asked to source pearls, and I ask the simple question, what type of pearls, it is evident that not many people know an awful lot about pearls.
+I have bought millions of £’s worth of Gemstones in my career, and it often surprised me when I have been asked to source Pearls I ask the simple question, what type of Pearls?
+It is evident that not many people know an awful lot about Pearls.

 Are Pearls Real Gems?